JuliaPluto/HypertextLiteral.jl/README.md

     htl"<button checked='$(true)'"
     #=>
     ERROR: DomainError with true:
-      Unable to convert Bool for attribute value of `checked`;
+      Unable to convert Bool for use as an attribute value;
       either convert to a string, or provide a `htl_render` method.
     =#